jneto04/iberlef-2019/README.md

 ## Run Evaluation

 ATTENTION: The output of your system must contain a special token in order to divide both datasets "StartSecondHAREM", everything below this token belongs to the second HAREM and therefore only the category *Value*, in other words, all the other categories must be mapped to "O".
 Above the "StartSecondHAREM" token the category *Value* must be mapped to "O".
 We manually made this changes for each participant and used the script *v1EvaluationAlgorithm*.
-However, we also made available the script *v2EvaluationAlgorithm* that automatically do this changes.
+However, we also made available the script *v2EvaluationAlgorithm* that automatically do these changes.

 **In case you manually change your output:**